Contraction of Private Quantum Channels and Private Quantum Hypothesis Testing: Other Applications

 \subsection{Stability for Quantum Learning through Private Channels}

-A learning algorithm is known to be stable if its output does not depend too much on any individual training data \cite{bousquet2002stability,raginsky2016information}.
-It is also shown that stability and generalization of a classical learning algorithm to new inputs are closely related, where stability implies generalization using information-theoretic tools~\cite{raginsky2016information}.
-Classical differential private learners are proved to generalize well~\cite[Theorem~5]{raginsky2016information}.
-In~\cite[Proposition~6]{nuradha2022pufferfishJ}, it is shown that learners satisfying a mutual-information-based variant of differential privacy also satisfy algorithmic stability, and hence generalize well for new data.
+{Designing learning algorithms that also ensure privacy for input data is of importance, and it has been widely studied in the classical setting (for example, see \cite{kasiviswanathan2011can}).} A learning algorithm is known to be stable if its output does not depend too much on any individual training data \cite{bousquet2002stability,raginsky2016information}.
+It is also known that stability and generalization of a classical learning algorithm to new inputs are closely related, where stability implies generalization using information-theoretic tools~\cite{raginsky2016information}.
+Classical differentially private learners were proved to generalize well \cite[Theorem~5]{raginsky2016information}.
+In~\cite[Proposition~6]{nuradha2022pufferfishJ}, it was shown that learners satisfying a mutual-information-based variant of differential privacy also satisfy algorithmic stability, and hence generalize well for new data.

 It is a natural research question to explore whether quantum private learners also provide stability and generalization in quantum learning settings.
 In~\cite{caro2023information}, it was shown that the generalization error of classical-quantum learners is bounded from above by a function of mutual information between input space and output space, and a Holevo information term (see~Theorem~1 therein for an example).
 To this end, the authors of \cite{caro2023information} show in Eqs.~(5.7.1)--(5.7.6) therein that the mutual information terms decay fast for learners comprised of $\varepsilon$-QLDP channels and left the analysis of the Holevo information term as an open question.
 In this section, we show that $\varepsilon$-QLDP learners also provide Holevo information stability, and we do so by bounding the Holevo information from above by a function of the QLDP privacy parameter~$\varepsilon$.